Adipurush: Critical response

 Shubhra Gupta of The Indian Express gave Adipurush 1.5/5, criticising the screenplay and visuals, and described the film as "a series of clunky computer graphics, bathed in Bollywoodese."
 She later named the film as the 2nd-worst film of 2023.
 Awarding the same rating, Saibal Chatterjee of NDTV called the film a "weird blend of fantasy and fallacy".
 Rediff.coms Deepa Gahlot dismissed it as a "travesty", and criticised the dialogues and the visual effects.
 Likewise, Simon Abrams of RogerEbert.com criticised the writing and visuals of the film, saying "...it all looks cheap and uninspired."

 Scroll.ins Nandini Ramnath wrote that the adaptation "lacks [...] a sense of wonderment."
-Avinash Lohana of Pinkvilla rated the film 2 out of 5 stars and found it to be a "sincere attempt, but a not so sincere adaptation of Ramayana."

 Bollywood Hungama found Adipurush to be a "well-made entertainer with a big-screen appeal".
 Renuka Vyavahare of The Times of India gave the film 3 out of 5 stars, writing "This one's a sincere attempt that gets a tad overwhelmed by its ambition of handling a story of this magnitude".
 In a mixed review, Anindita Mukherjee of India Today stated that "All in all, we can't put a stamp on all the hype that Adipurush has been gathering, but it surely deserves one watch at the theatres.
 For Prabhas, if nothing else".
 India Today later included the film as one of the five worst Hindi films of 2023.

 Controversies

 Adipurush has been the subject of various controversies since its creation in 2022.
-In particular, this film has often been criticised by many actors and other critics for its use of modern-day language and mythological inaccuracies, both in the film's scenes and its character modifications.
+In particular, the film has often been criticised by many actors and other critics for its use of modern-day language and theological inaccuracies, both in the film's scenes and its character modifications.

-The modification of dialogues and the misinterpreted depiction of the Ramayana have led to the broad sense of moral panic amongst various Hindu organisations, who has called out for a ban on this film.
+The modification of dialogue and the misinterpreted depiction of the Ramayana have led to a broad sense of moral panic amongst various Hindu organisations, which have called for a ban on the film.

 Allahabad High Court on Adipurush

-Slamming the filmmakers for portraying religious characters (including Rama and Hanuman) in an objectionable manner, the Allahabad High Court observed why they were putting the tolerance level of a particular religion (referring to Hindus) to the test.
+The Allahabad High Court criticised the filmmakers for portraying religious characters (including Rama and Hanuman) in an objectionable manner and characterised the film as testing the tolerance of Hindus.

-The Court also noted that all the characters of the Ramayana, who are worshipped by the people, are largely shown in a "pathetic way".
+The Court also noted that all the characters of the Ramayana, who are worshipped by Hindus, are largely shown in a "pathetic way".
 The Court inquired as to what made the Central Board of Film Certification pass such a film, stating that the CBFC committed a "blunder" by certifying it.

-A Public Interest Litigation was filed on 23 June 2023, seeking to stop broadcast of the film on streaming platforms.
-The petition alleges that the film hurts the religious sentiments of a "large section of society" due to the kind of dialogues used by the characters in the film.
+Public Interest Litigation was filed on 23 June 2023, seeking to stop broadcast of the film on streaming platforms.
+The petition alleges that the film hurts the religious sentiments of a "large section of society" due to the dialogue used by the characters in the film.